withastro/docs/src/pages/en/guides/styling.md

 ## Cascading Order

+Astro components will sometimes have to evaluate multiple CSS "instructions" for the same element.
+For example, your component might import a CSS stylesheet, include its own `<style>` tag, *and* be rendered inside a layout.

-When evaluating multiple CSS rules that apply to the same element, the browser uses _specificity_ and _order of appearance_ to determine which style to show.
-If one rule is more _specific_ than another, it will take precedence:
+When multiple CSS rules apply to the same element, browsers first use _specificity_ and then _order of appearance_ to determine which style to show.

+If one rule is more _specific_ than another, no matter when the CSS rule is evaluated, it will take precedence:

 ```astro title="MyComponent.astro"
 <style>